PradeepLoganathan/AgenticAI-Triage-System/README.md

-# Sample: Agent + Workflow (Triage)
+# Agentic Triage System

-This module demonstrates a multi‑agent system orchestrated by an Akka Java SDK Workflow.
+A production-ready multi-agent incident triage system orchestrated by Akka Java SDK Workflow.

 ## What it does
 - `ClassifierAgent`: classifies incident (service, severity, domain) with structured reasoning and confidence scores.